The Term Media Globalization Can Be Defined As

 Q: What are the ethical considerations of media globalization?

-A: Ethical considerations include issues such as cultural imperialism, media concentration, privacy concerns, and the spread of misinformation.
-It's important to be aware of these issues and to promote responsible and ethical media practices.
+A: Ethical considerations include issues such as cultural imperialism, media concentration, privacy concerns, and the spread of misinformation. don't forget to be aware of these issues and to promote responsible and ethical media practices.

 Q: How can individuals and communities resist the negative impacts of media globalization?